DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-09-how-we-use-heading-captions.md

 ### Use a summary if more detail is needed

-If more context is needed than the caption allows, we introduce a short summary above the heading.
-This is especially useful in review steps or when we show related data from other parts of the service.
+If more context is needed than the caption allows, we introduce a summary between the heading and the question.
+This is useful in review steps or when we show related data from other parts of the service.

 ### Include captions in the page title